jnessier/Flash/README.md

 ## History
 Slim offers with [Slim-Flash](https://github.com/slimphp/Slim-Flash) as standalone library for flash messages.
-Unfortunately the library looks a little bit abandoned on GitHub, has no interfaces implemented and doesn't support a complete set of methods to access and manipulate both types of the messages (from current and for the next request).
+Unfortunately the library looks a little bit abandoned on GitHub, has no interfaces implemented and doesn't provide a complete set of methods to access and manipulate both types of messages.
 This circumstance led me to develop this PSR-15 compliant flash messages service for Slim 4.
 Inspired by the slimness of the framework itself.